jo-tools/docker/local-cubesql-bind-mounts/README.md

 docker-compose stop
 ```

-### Remove all services and volumes from this setup
+### Remove all services from this setup

 ```
-docker-compose down -v
+docker-compose down
 ```